weinkauf/TeXnicCenter-Manual/source/options.rst

     Background of the text.

     .. note::
-      This will not change the whole background of the editor window, only the areas, where text is placed.
-To change the background of the editor window, change the display properties of your Windows operating system.
+      This option will not change the background of the editor window but only the areas where text is placed.

   **Normal Text**
     Normal text.